vikranthsjsu14/Senior-Project/README.md

 4. Check the **AI Coach** page — a starter plan is already available
 5. Click **Personalize with AI** to get a plan tailored to your data
 6. Chat with the AI Coach to ask questions about your health
+7. Try **Food Scan** — upload a food photo to get instant calorie and macro estimates

 ## API Endpoints